hieuvp/learning-python/learn-the-basics/functions/README.md

 ## Writing Functions

-As we have seen on previous tutorials, Python makes use of blocks.

-A block is a area of code of written in the format of:
+A block is an area of code of written in the format of:

 ```python
 block_head: